DrAdrianDC/Portfolio-for-Data-Science/README.md

 #### Project 3: Stock Market Prediction
     Description:
     Tools & Techniques:
-    Links:
+    Links: GitHub Repository

 #### Project 4: Project on Data Cleaning
-    Description: This project focuses on the comprehensive process of cleaning and preparing raw data for analysis.
+    Description: This project focuses on the comprehensive process of cleaning and preparing raw data for analysis and modeling.
-   It includes techniques for handling missing values, standardizing data formats, detecting and removing outliers, and ensuring data consistency.
-The project aims to showcase best practices in data cleaning to enhance the quality and reliability of datasets for further analysis and modeling.
     Tools & Techniques: Python, pandas, numpy, scipy
-    Links:
+    Links: GitHub Repository

 #### About Me